mikaelvesavuori/serverless-ssr-react-lambda-at-edge/README.md

 - Amazon Web Services account
 - Credentials that support using S3, Cloudfront, Lambda, CloudFormation
+- Create an S3 bucket where you will put your static site assets
 - Logged in to AWS through your environment
 - Serverless Framework installed globally (?)
+- AWS CLI installed

 ## Install dependencies